>

 The Principality is involved in cybersecurity dynamic, in line with European Union measures to ensure the continuity of essential services in key sectors in the event of incidents.

-Ministerial Order no. 2018-1053 of 8 November 2018 implementing article 27 of Law no. 1.435 of 8 November 2016 on the fight against technological crime was amended (by Ministerial Decree no. 2023-556 of 21 September 2023) to introduce definitions (incident, cyberthreat. .), to adjust the system for notifying security incidents to the Monegasque Digital Security Agency ("Agence Monégasque de Sécurité Numérique" AMSN) and, where applicable, to the Directorate of Public Safety ("Direction de la Sûreté publique"), and to inform the recipients of a major cyber threat, by the Principality's operators of vital importance (OIV).
-Ministerial Order No. 2025-533 of 3 October 2025 strengthened the legal framework applicable to OIV information systems (SIIV) with new obligations and penalties.
+Ministerial Order no. 2018-1053 of 8 November 2018 implementing article 27 of Law no. 1.435 of 8 November 2016 on the fight against technological crime is thus being gradually updated.
+By Ministerial Order No. 2023-556 of 21 September 2023, to strengthen the cybersecurity regime applicable to Operators of Vital Importance (OIVs) in Monaco in order to protect their information systems (SIIVs): to introduce definitions (incident, cyberthreat. .), to adjust the system for notifying security incidents to the Monegasque Digital Security Agency ("Agence Monégasque de Sécurité Numérique" AMSN) and, where applicable, to the Directorate of Public Safety ("Direction de la Sûreté publique"), and to inform the recipients of a major cyber threat, by the Principality's operators of vital importance (OIV), etc. By Ministerial Order No. 2025-533 of 3 October 2025 to further strengthen the cybersecurity regime applicable to Operators of Vital Importance (OVIs) in Monaco to protect their information systems (SIIVs).

 The Assises de la Cybersécurité is a not-to-be-missed annual event in the Principality.